Your

 topic from the list

-outsider visited your site, what would you hope he or she would think
+your site, what would you hope he or she would think about

-had more time to work on your web page, what would you change or
+to work on your site, what would you change or improve about

 |